 Somehow, even after two visits to Çavuşin, I completely missed both of these churches!
 There are signs in town labelled ‘Church,’ but I presumed they were referring to the one inside the castle itself.

 I didn’t realize my error until after my trip, but you may want to check them out before or after your visit to the castle.

 Walking along the top of the hill, you’ll pass by some abandoned old buildings as well as some modern restaurants and shops.
 The area has a distinctly Greek feel to it, as the town was long home to a thriving Greek Christian community.

-In the 1920s, a ‘population exchange’ took place between Greece and Turkey.
+In the 1920s, a ‘population exchange‘ took place between Greece and Turkey.
 Greek Christians in Turkey were forced to move to Greece, while Muslim Turks in Greece had to come to Turkey.
-But the number of newcomers to Çavuşin was significantly less than that of its former population, and many buildings were left vacant.
+But the number of newcomers to Çavuşin was significantly less than that of its former population, and many buildings have been left vacant.